Exploring the Yard of Exuberant Refuge, half 1

 Ceramic-and-glass totems brighten the shady yard.

-An elevated ceramic ball makes a shiny focal point amid tropical-looking vegetation.
+An elevated ceramic ball makes a shiny focus amid tropical-looking vegetation.

 Tree fern foliage